 When you practice mindfulness, you do not have to fix or change what is going on.
 This may be difficult during a panic attack because of the symptoms and thoughts you are experiencing.
 However, with some practice, you may learn to observe your symptoms until they dissipate.
 Mindfulness may help you remember that your body is having uncomfortable symptoms because of the panic attack, which may slowly reduce any sense of impending danger.

 Release Your Muscles

-When you experience intense levels of panic, your muscles and your body are bound to tighten up.
-Using conscious techniques, you can relax individual parts of your body one at a time.
-Close your eyes, and first focus on your breath.
-As you take slow deep breaths, focus in on one part of your body that feels tight.
-Maybe it's your jaw or perhaps your neck.
-As you inhale, tighten that muscle and when you exhale completely release the tension in that area of your body.
+When you experience intense levels of panic, your muscles and your body may tighten up.
+Using conscious techniques, you may find that you can relax individual parts of your body one at a time through a practice called progressive muscle relaxation.
+You might start by closing your eyes and focusing on your breath.
+As you take slow, deep breaths, you can focus on one part of your body that feels tight.
+Maybe it is your jaw or your neck.
+As you inhale, try tightening that muscle.
+Then, when you exhale completely, try to release the tension in that area of your body.

-Mantras are easy to remember, but they can help you feel more in control over your symptoms of anxiety.
-An example of a simple mantra that will help you during a panic attack is "I can get through this."
-When you are feeling tingling in your body, heart palpitations, and wondering if this attack will ever end, say this mantra to yourself in your head or out loud.
-Here are some sample mantras that you can try:
+Mantras are easy to remember, and they may help you feel more in control of your symptoms of anxiety.
+An example of a simple mantra that may help you during a panic attack is "I am safe."
+When you are feeling heart palpitations or tingling in your body and wondering if this attack will ever end, you might say this mantra to yourself in your head or out loud.

 - "This is anxiety.
 I will let it pass."